 A student attending a school located in a state other than the state of legal residence of his or her parents or guardians is not eligible.

 Selection will be based on academic accomplishments, community service, knowledge of current American government issues and procedures and demonstrated qualities of leadership for the current school year.
+Applications must be submitted no later than October 15, 2013.

 In 1962, the United States Senate voted unanimously to endorse a nationwide youth program that would bring high school students to Washington, DC for a brief introduction to the functions of the federal government -- particularly the Senate.